jzhang026/Frontend-01-Template/week08/README.md

     this.attributeName = '';
     this.attributeValue = '';
     this.EOF = Symbol('EOF');

     this.dataState = this.dataState.bind(this);
     this.idState = this.idState.bind(this);
     this.classState = this.classState.bind(this);
     this.tagNameState = this.tagNameState.bind(this);
     this.attributeNameState = this.attributeNameState.bind(this);
     this.attributeValueState = this.attributeValueState.bind(this);
+    this.afterQuptedAttributeValue = this.afterQuptedAttributeValue.bind(this);
+    this.unquotedAttributeValueState = this.unquotedAttributeValueState.bind(
+      this
+    );
+    this.waitEqualSignForAttributeValueList = this.waitEqualSignForAttributeValueList.bind(
+      this
+    );
+    this.doubleQuotedValueState = this.doubleQuotedValueState.bind(this);
+    this.singleQuotedValueState = this.singleQuotedValueState.bind(this);
+    this.waitingCaseSensitiveFlag = this.waitingCaseSensitiveFlag.bind(this);
+    this.afterCaseSensitiveFlag = this.afterCaseSensitiveFlag.bind(this);
   }
   parse(selectorStr) {
     let state = this.dataState;